-Add in the bourbon, lime juice, vinegar and sugar.
+Add in the bourbon (or extract), lime juice, vinegar and sugar.
 Season with salt.
-Bring to a boil and immediately reduce to a gentle simmer.
-Cook, stirring occasionally, until slightly thickened and jam-like, about 10 minutes.
-Add in remaining peaches.
-Whisk cornstarch with 2 teaspoons water and add to the pan.
-Continue to gently simmer for 3-5 minutes or until thickened to desired consistency.
+Bring to a boil and immediately reduce to a simmer.
+Cook, stirring occasionally, until fruit is softened, about 10-12 minutes.

-Remove from heat and stir in the basil.
+Remove the pan from heat and stir in the basil.
 Taste and adjust for seasoning with salt and pepper.
 Allow to cool on the counter before serving, or transfer to a container, cover and chill until ready to serve.

 To serve: Arrange the balls of burrata on a serving tray (if using arugula, layer burrata on top of a bed of arugula).
 Spoon the relish over the top of the burrata.
 Sprinkle fresh basil and sliced serrano on top if using.
 Serve with slices of baguette and prosciutto.
 Enjoy!

-- A serrano pepper is hotter on the Scoville heat index than a jalapeno pepper.
+A serrano pepper is hotter on the Scoville heat index than a jalapeno pepper.
 If you don’t like a lot of heat, de-seed and de-rib your pepper before dicing.
 Alternatively, you can substitute a jalapeno pepper if desired.

-- Amount of brown sugar will depend on your personal preference and the ripeness of your peaches.
+Amount of brown sugar will depend on your personal preference and the ripeness of your peaches.
 I suggest to taste the peach before starting the chutney.
 If the peach is super sweet, you may want to use 2 tablespoons of sugar.
 If your peach is so-so in the sweet department, use 3 tablespoons of sugar.
 If you find you didn’t add enough sugar to the chutney at the end, you can always drizzle in a bit of honey to sweeten it up.
 On the flip side, if your chutney is too sweet, you can add a bit of balsamic vinegar or lime juice to cut the sweetness.

 If you are looking to take advantage of grilling season, you can grill the peaches!
 Make sure you do not roughly chop the peaches when prepping.
 Instead, cut the peaches in half, and lightly grill them.
 Remove them from the grill and then roughly chop.
 Skip sautéing them in the first step of the recipe, and instead just add them in with the bourbon and other ingredients in step 2.

 The chutney can be made up to two days in advance and stored in a container with a tight fitted lid in the refrigerator.
 Make sure you remove the chutney from the refrigerator at least 30 minutes prior to using to remove the chill.

-- The burrata with chutney tastes amazing with toasted crusty bread, such as a baguette.
+The burrata with chutney tastes amazing with toasted crusty bread, such as a baguette.
 To easily toast bread – cut it into thick slices on the diagonal.
 Brush each slice generously with extra virgin olive oil and bake at 400 degrees F for 8-10 minutes, or until lightly toasted.
 If you have a gas stove top, you can also just char the bread on that.
 Or, you can throw the slices of bread onto the grill!